ajitpawar/Structura/Phase3/IndividualReports.md

 * As a team member, I would say my strength is communication and being a team player.
 Throughout the project, I have effectively communicated with my group members on planning and implementing various features of the app.
 I also work with the goal being efficient and timely completion of various phases of the project.

 * My main weakness as a team member would be that I did not contribute as much technical inputs as I would have liked to due to my lack of experience in mobile app development and being a bit outdated with Java.

+---

+### Shahin Yousefi (shayousefi)

+* My most significant contribution was making the Play fragments in P3.
+I implemented this using the Model–View–Presenter architectural pattern.
+I had previously created the base app in P2.
+* I learned about Drawables, Views, and Layouts along with the canvas.
+Drawing custom components on screen enhanced my skillset as a UI designer.
+* I have great attention to detail in both coding and designing.
+I always consult documentation in order to write correct and efficient code.
+These traits make me the go-to person on the team for resolving various issues.
+* I tend to be picky and expect more of other team members, even when they may think their work is good enough for the task.
+This inevitably leads to some friction.